Elizabeth Sharp (writer): Life

 Elizabeth was the daughter of Thomas Sharp and Agnes Farquharson, daughter of Robert Farquharson, sometime provost of Paisley.
 Her brother was Robert Farquharson Sharp (1864–1945) who became Keeper of Printed Books in the British Museum.
 In 1863, Elizabeth first met William when her mother brought her children on holiday from London to Blairmore on Gare Loch western Scotland.
 Elizabeth next met William in August 1875 when he spent a week with her family at Dunoon on the Clyde.

 In September 1875, Elizabeth and her sister visited William's family in Glasgow and by the end of the month, Elizabeth and William were secretly engaged.
 In 1876, the two Sharp families rented houses on the Dunoon but this holiday finished in August of that year when William's father died.
 William left for Australia following fears for his health and returned to London in 1877.
 Elizabeth introduced him to her friends: Adelaide Elder and Mona Alison who later married James Alexander Henryson-Caird.
 In 1878, Elizabeth and William announced their engagement.
 In 1880, Elizabeth and her mother rented a holiday cottage in Port Maddock in northern Wales.
 William visited and caught a severe cold which became rheumatic fever.
 Elizabeth and her mother nursed him but over the course of their marriage Elizabeth would spend large parts nursing William.

 In 1884, Elizabeth married William after a nine-year courtship.
 Elizabeth and William rented a flat at 46 Talgarth Road in West Kensington.
 They expanded their circle of literary and artistic friends, which would include William Morris and his wife Jane Burden, Oscar Wilde and his wife Constance Lloyd, Ford Madox Ford and his wife Elsie Martindale.
-By the end of 1884 Elizabeth and William embarked on six-year stint of editing.
+By the end of 1884 Elizabeth and William embarked on a six-year stint of editing.

 In 1885, Elizabeth and William travelled to Oxford first and then to Scotland where, in July, they rented a cottage at Loch Tarbert.
 In 1887, the Sharps moved from their West Kensington flat to a larger house in South Hampstead which they rented for three years and called Wescam.
 In late 1887, Elizabeth brought William to the Isle of Wight to recover from inflammation of the lungs.
 From 1888 the Sharps held Sunday evening 'at homes' for their literary and artistic circle at Wescam.
 In August 1888, Elizabeth and William went to Scotland for nearly three months visiting family.
 In July 1889 Elizabeth accompanied Mona Caird to Valdes in the Carpathian mountains.